KarlaDampilag/your-personal-database-app/readme.md

 So far, the app allows logged in users to create unlimited number of object (or tables) designs.

-The user can then add, edit, and delete contents (or rows) under each of his objects (or tables) and unlimited number of contents under each object.
+The user can then edit, delete, and add unlimited number of contents (or rows) under each of his objects (or tables).